Blood Tsunami

-Blood Tsunami is a Norwegian thrash metal band from Oslo, formed by Peter Michael Kolstad Vegem in 2004 and currently signed to Indie Recordings.
+Blood Tsunami is a Norwegian thrash metal band from Oslo, formed by Peter Michael Kolstad Vegem in 2004 and signed to Indie Recordings.

 Biography

 2003–2004

 Lead vocalist and lead guitarist Peter Michael Kolstad Vegem (a.k.a.
-Pete Evil) had been fronting his punk/rock' roll band, Hellride, for several years, but when this band broke up late in 2003, he decided to form a heavy metal band, and began to write material for his yet unnamed new band.
-In early January 2004 he formed Blood Tsunami.
+Pete Evil) fronted punk/rock' roll band Hellride for several years.
+When this band broke up late in 2003, he formed a heavy metal band, for which he began to write material.
+In early January 2004, he formed Blood Tsunami.

-Jørgen Nordli (a.k.a.
-Jay) joined on drums and the two immediately started rehearsing on Pete's material.
+Drummer Jørgen Nordli (a.k.a.
+Jay) joined and the two started rehearsing Vegem's material.
 The first Blood Tsunami song was "Killing Spree".
-Shortly after Pete found a bass player in Frode Sørskaar (a.k.a.
-Riff Randall) and Kristoffer Sørensen (a.k.a.
+Shortly after, Vegem found bass player Frode Sørskaar (a.k.a.
+Riff Randall).
+Kristoffer Sørensen (a.k.a.
 Dor Amazon) joined on lead guitar.

-During the spring of 2004 this line up recorded a 4-song demo.
-Blood Tsunami's debut live performance took place on 24 August 2004, at a small club in Oslo called Last Train, supporting for Swedish death metal band Entombed.
+During the spring of 2004, this line up recorded a 4-song demo.
+Blood Tsunami's debut live performance took place on 24 August 2004, at a small club in Oslo called Last Train, supporting Swedish death metal band Entombed.

 2005–2007

-Frode Sørskaar didn't feel comfortable with playing metal, so Pete contacted his former bandmate from Hellride, Peter Boström (a.k.a.
+Sørskaar didn't feel comfortable playing metal.
+Vegem contacted former Hellride bandmate Peter Boström (a.k.a.
 Bosse).
-Bosse was into metal and the two had shared many drunken nights listening to Slayer and Judas Priest in the back of the Hellride van.

-With Bosse on bass, Blood Tsunami decided to record another demo.
-During January 2005 they went to Sverre Dæhli (Audiopain) who runs his own little studio called Fias Co Prod Studios.
-There they attempted to record a new song called "Evil Unleashed", but it soon became evident that Jay had problems behind the drumkit.
-Songs like "Evil Unleashed" and "Stabbed To Death" did not maintain the right speed and intensity that Pete wanted.
-Recording was stopped and, disappointed, the band returned to the rehearsal space.
-It was a tough decision as Jay had become a very good friend and was a devoted member of the band, but he had to go.
+With Boström on bass, Blood Tsunami recorded another demo.
+During January 2005, they went to Fias Co Prod Studios and attempted to record the song "Evil Unleashed", but Nordli had problems behind the drumkit.
+Songs like "Evil Unleashed" and "Stabbed To Death" did not have the speed and intensity that Vegem wanted.
+Recording stopped and the band returned to rehearsing.
+Nordli was let go.